Run More PATH Trains to World Trade Center

 System Total203,615107,10985,245

 During weekday rush hours, the uptown PATH tubes (toward 33rd Street) see 22.5 tph, while the downtown tubes (toward WTC) see 19.5 tph in each direction.
-On weekdays, when headways aren’t the primary constraint, WTC actually sees slightly more ridership than all Manhattan stations on the 33rd Street line combined.
+On weekdays WTC actually sees slightly more ridership than all Manhattan stations on the 33rd Street line combined.
 However, on weekends, the 33rd Street line stations see about 20% more ridership than World Trade Center.
 This disparity likely results from demand destruction on the WTC route due to poor weekend service.

 In recent months, the Port Authority began running additional weekend service between Hoboken and 33rd Street, effectively providing 10-minute headways between these stations.
-Meanwhile, WTC, Exchange Place, Newport, Harrison, and Newark all operate with 20-minute headways—half the frequency of the Hoboken service.
+Meanwhile, WTC, Exchange Place, Newport, Harrison, and Newark all operate with 20-minute headways, half the frequency of the Hoboken-33rd St line.

 This disparity is remarkable: Newark and Harrison see more ridership than Hoboken every single day, weekdays and weekends.
-Jersey City has 3.7 times more riders than Hoboken, yet all these stations receive half the service frequency.
+Jersey City has nearly 4 times more riders than Hoboken, yet all these stations receive half the service frequency of Hoboken.

 The Solution: Run More PATH Trains to WTC

-I appreciate the Port Authority for providing 10-minute weekend service to Hoboken (though they should make it permanent rather than calling it “temporary additional service”).
-However, they must also increase train frequency in the downtown tunnels to WTC.
+While I appreciate the Port Authority for providing 10-minute weekend service to Hoboken (though they should make it permanent rather than calling it “temporary additional service”), they must also increase the service in the downtown tunnels to WTC.

-WTC is superior to both 33rd Street and Hoboken as a terminal, capable of accommodating up to five trains simultaneously and connecting to most New York City subway lines.
+WTC is superior to both 33rd Street and Hoboken as a terminal, since it can accommodate up to five trains simultaneously and connects to most New York City subway lines, allowing riders to travel to different locations easily.

 The current 33rd Street to Journal Square weekend routing provides no benefit to Jersey City residents.
 For comparison, the A train traverses the entire length of Manhattan in nearly the same time it takes PATH to travel from 33rd Street to Journal Square with this routing.
 The Port Authority should eliminate the Journal Square-33rd Street weekend service entirely, work with Hudson-Bergen Light Rail to provide free transfer from Newport to Exchange Place and Hoboken, and redirect that capacity to WTC service.